feklee/san/construction/node/README.md

           + Print without raft and support.

-          + Print with high amount of infill.
+          + Print with high amount of infill to get smooth light from the LEDs.

      2. Cut material.
 Make sure that the LEDs fit into the receptacles.